Japan finds highly toxic strontium in Fukushima groundwater

 Strontium-90 is a by-product of the fission of uranium and plutonium in nuclear reactors as well as nuclear weapons, the U.S. Environmental Protection Agency says on its website.

-The discovery of rising levels of such radioactive material is likely to complicate efforts by the utility, Tokyo Electric Power Co, to get approval to release into the Pacific Ocean what it calls water contaminated with low levels of radiation.
+The discovery of rising levels of such radioactive material is likely to complicate efforts by the utility, Tokyo Electric Power Co (9501.T), to get approval to release into the Pacific Ocean what it calls water contaminated with low levels of radiation.

 "This contaminated water should not be released to the ocean," said Michiaki Furukawa, a nuclear chemist and professor emeritus at Nagoya University.
 "They have to keep it somewhere so that it can't escape outside the plant."